Red Hebe: New design

 As a result of the steel airframe, high required speed, and a huge 150 lb warhead, Red Hebe emerged as a system with roughly the same weight as Red Dean at 1330 lb even with the lighter electronics.
-Worse, it was even larger, at 17 ft 9 in long and reached 22 ft 10 in when fitted with aerodynamic fairings intended to reduce drag when being flown on aircraft at Mach 2.5.
+Worse, it was even larger, at 17 ft 9 in long and reached 22 ft 10 in when fitted with drop-off aerodynamic fairings intended to reduce drag when being flown on aircraft at Mach 2.5.
 It was also quite large in diameter at 15 in, although this may have been due to the desire to optionally fit a small nuclear warhead.
 Some documentation refers to a "British RP.3", RP.3 being the UK name for the US-developed AIR-2 Genie unguided nuclear rocket.
 There is speculation that the warhead would be the "Purple Passion" device intended for landmine use.

 The new weapon was considered as questionable as Red Dean before it.
 A significant criticism came from Squadron Leader Poole of the Operational Requirements branch of the Air Ministry.
 He was sent on a tour of the US to examine their missile programs and returned a report that described the US systems as being much simpler and better developed than their UK counterparts.
 He described Sidewinder as having less performance than the UK's Blue Vesta "but much simpler and now in use", while stating Red Hebe was "... still in the piston era" compared to Sparrow.
 He concluded that the US got "more for their money at less than half the weight" and that "Red Hebe will fade out in a few months since [it is] in a different technical age."

 There is some indication that Red Hebe was slated to be canceled in any event; during the studies for the Blue Steel there was some concern that English Electric was already overstretched and consideration was given to handing the project to Vickers, as it was assumed they would have little to work on.
 This was during the period when Red Dean and Red Hebe were still ongoing.
 Additionally, the Director of Guided Weapons at the Ministry of Supply, John Clemow, held a low opinion of the Vickers team.